The Vampire Diaries Universe: Official crossover events

+Hope continues to be swirled in confusion and fighting her humanity, which results in her seeing the people who mean the most to her: Rebekah, Marcel, Kol and Freya, and a The Originals reunion.

 Since the expansion of the universe, several characters and plotlines have crossed over into other shows.
 The Vampire Diaries and The Originals, airing together, often shared plotlines and characters.
 Legacies, a cultivation of the two, continues plotlines started in the two parent shows and sees the return of several characters.